 The birthplace of modern winemaking in Oregon, the Willamette Valley traces the course of its namesake river for 160 kilometres, from the Columbia River near Portland in the north to just south of Eugene.
 Protected by the Coast Range mountains to the west and the Cascades to the east, the valley is blessed with a grape-friendly climate that generates most of its rainfall in the winter, giving way to long, warm summers.
-Pinot Noir dominates in the valley, and Pinot Gris and Chardonnay are grown here too.
+Pinot Noir dominates in the valley, and Pinot Gris, Chardonnay, Riesling and Pinot Blanc are grown here too.

 With a winemaking history dating back to the mid-1800s, this is Oregon’s oldest and second largest wine region, with 25 per cent of the state’s planted vineyards.
-Pinot Noir reigns supreme in southern Oregon, accounting for the majority of the plantings, yet the varied climate and topography means dozens of varieties, including Tempranillo, also thrive here.
+Pinot Noir reigns supreme in southern Oregon, accounting for the majority of the plantings, yet the varied climate and topography mean dozens of varieties, including Tempranillo, Viognier and Cabernet Sauvignon also thrive here.

 Officially recognized as an American Viticultural Area, or AVA, in 1984, the Columbia Valley has a winemaking history that dates back to the early 1900s, when Zinfandel grapes were first planted.
 Today, the region covers some 11 million acres (4.5 million hectares), although much of it is located across the border in Washington.
 Stretching through picturesque valleys formed by the Columbia River, including the Snake, Walla Walla and Yakima rivers, the sunny region is known for Riesling and Chardonnay, and also produces a wide variety of other grapes, including Sauvignon Blanc, Viognier, Carmenère and Cabernet Sauvignon.

-Situated in the northeastern corner of the state and spilling over into Idaho, winemaking here dates back to the mid-19th century.
+Situated in the northeastern corner of the state and spilling over into Idaho, this region has been producing wine since the mid-19th century.
 Prohibition put a 50-year gap in that history, however, and winemaking didn’t resume in earnest until the 1970s.
 The region’s dry conditions mean most vineyards are irrigated, while the cool nights and warm days create conditions ideally suited to balancing the acids and sugars in grapes.
 The most commonly grown varieties here include Syrah, Cabernet Sauvignon, Riesling, Merlot, Gewürztraminer and Chardonnay.

 There are 19 recognized winemaking regions in Oregon and close to 800 wineries.

 Pinot Noir accounts for more than half of the wine grapes grown in Oregon.
 It was first planted in the Willamette Valley in 1965.

 The grape that first put Oregon wines on the map, Pinot Noir remains the state’s most widely planted.
 Elegant and complex, it’s known for vibrant, sweet spice and sage aromas alongside dark cherry and raspberry flavours.